taradiddles/grsec-kernels/README.md

 - support only virtualized hardware provided by kvm/xen
 - no usb, pluggable stuff, ...
 - a few unneeded things are enabled because of my use cases but they can be removed (eg. nfs server/client).

-notes:
 - kvmguest: selinux still enabled to ease transition.
 - xenguest-linode: as the name implies, works on a linode host.
-No selinux

-if you want a full kernel rpm or ready-made packages check the following sites:
+Selinux enabled (change from previous version).

+other sites of interest:
 - https://github.com/el-grsecurity
 - http://pkg.tag1consulting.com/kernel/el6/x86_64